cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

 ## New information

-An expired game occurs in two different cases:
+A game expires in two different situations:

-1. No moves were ever played, so it is removed quietly.
+1. Not more than a single move was ever played, so at least one player failed to express their interest in the game.
+The game is removed quietly.
-2. One or more moves were played, making it a proper game, and the outcome is a forfeit because one player failed to play in time.
+2. Two or more moves were played, making it a proper game, and the outcome is a forfeit because one player failed to play in time.

 In the latter case, you want to emit a new event which differentiates forfeiting a game from a win involving a move.
 Therefore you define new error constants: